Tag: morhardt

 Darryl Morhardt, Catcher, The Gilbert School, 1983.

-After suffering a shattered wrist on a fastball from reliever John Wetteland, Morhardt returned home to coach.
+After suffering a shattered wrist on a fastball from reliever John Wetteland, Darryl Morhardt returned home to coach.
 He was an assistant coach at the University of Hartford (1991-1995), Gateway Junior College, Western Connecticut State College, Marietta College and George Washington University.
-In his time at Marietta, Morhardt aided legendary coach Don Schaly in achieving five Ohio Athletic Conference titles and three Division III World Series appearances.
-Morhardt eventually went on to work for the Baltimore Orioles organization as scout.
+In his time at Marietta, Darryl aided legendary coach Don Schaly in achieving five Ohio Athletic Conference titles and three Division III World Series appearances.

-During the summer months Daryrl Morhardt was also a pitching coach in the New England Collegiate Baseball League for the Torrington Twisters for eight seasons, winning two division titles during his tenure.
-He then served as head coach of the Holyoke Blue Sox in the NECBL (2008-2012).
-Then in 2016, he was tapped as pitching coach for the Newport Gulls.
-When he found time, Morhardt also played on teams in the Greater Hartford Twilight Baseball League, Tri-State League and the Waterbury Twi-Met League.
+Darryl eventually went on to work for the Baltimore Orioles organization as scout.
+During the summer months he was also a pitching coach in the New England Collegiate Baseball League for the Torrington Twisters.
+He then served as head coach of NECBL’s Holyoke Blue Sox (2008-2012).
+In 2016, he was tapped as pitching coach for the Newport Gulls.
+When he found time, Darryl played on teams in the Greater Hartford Twilight Baseball League, Tri-State League and the Waterbury Twi-Met League.

 Darryl Morhardt (left), Head Coach, Holyoke Blue Sox, NECBL, 2009.

-Darryl Morhardt, Catcher, Bank of Boston, GHTBL, 1995.
+Darryl Morhardt, Bank of Boston, GHTBL, 1995.

 2000 People’s United Bank

 In 2013, Darryl Morhardt became head baseball coach at Housatonic High School.
 He has also coached several AAU teams, including his current club, the Torrington Copperheads.
 Recently, he won a Men’s Senior Baseball League 50-over national championship as a member of the Salty Dogs, a Rhode Island-based team.
-In a 55-over MSBL national championship against a team form Florida, Morhardt played against Dante Bichette and Mark Whiten.
-Darryl continues to play amateur ball on a 38-over team in the Northeast Baseball Association; a league Morhardt has won four straight years.
+In a 55-over MSBL national championship against a team form Florida, Darryl played against Dante Bichette and Mark Whiten.
+Darryl continues to play amateur ball on a 38-over team in the Northeast Baseball Association; a league Darryl has won four straight years.

 Darryl Morhardt, Head Coach, Housatonic HIgh School, 2018.